 Several stakeholders are involved in resolving the dispute process.
 The cardholder who initiated the dispute, the card company, the cardholder’s card issuing bank, the merchant, the merchant’s payment processor, and the merchant’s acquiring bank all play a role in resolving a dispute.

-When a dispute is initiated, the cardholder’s card company or card issuing bank removes the funds in question from the merchant’s acquiring bank and transfers them to the cardholder’s card issuing bank.
+When a dispute is initiated, the cardholder’s card company or bank removes the funds in question from the merchant’s acquiring bank and transfers them to the cardholder’s card issuing bank.
 At this point, the merchant can choose to fight or accept the dispute.
 The merchant lets their payment processor know what they’d like to do, and the payment processor facilitates with the card company or card issuing bank.

 If the merchant chooses to accept, the payment processor lets the other institutions know; the dispute is resolved and the transferred funds stay in the cardholder’s card issuing bank.
 If the merchant chooses to fight the dispute and prove that the charge was valid, the merchant uploads any evidence they have to the payment processor’s dispute portal.
 The dispute now enters a status of “representment,” and the merchant’s acquiring bank is temporarily credited for the amount in question.
 The cardholder’s card company or card issuing bank then reviews the evidence, and can choose to accept and resolve the case, resulting in a win for the merchant, or send the case to “pre-arbitration.”
 Once the case reaches this stage, a third party is brought in to examine the facts of the case and make a decision.